Edgar-P-yan/xml-class-transformer/README.md

 ## Details

-XML is inherently not very programing-language friendly.
+XML is inherently not very programming-language friendly.
 It does not follow the common "structured" key-value approach of storing data.
 Because of that library developers like myself have to find some common ground between them.
 Generally details and pitfalls described here will not be needed to know of in ordinary projects with not too complex XML schemas.
 But in case if you have to thoroughly handle `null`s and `undefined`s then here you go ;)

 ### null and undefined handling for primitives

 When serializing classes to xml all properties with `undefined` value will be excluded from the resulting xml.
-This is an intentional behaviour, and also in convinience with the behaviour of the `JSON.stringify` which also omits unidefined values.
-When serialing such XMLs with omitted tags back to classes, those omitted fields will have the same `undefined` value.
-So in general `undefined` values are straighforward to work with.
+This is an intentional behaviour, and also in convenience with the behaviour of the `JSON.stringify` which also omits undefined values.
+When serializing such XMLs with omitted tags back to classes, those omitted fields will have the same `undefined` value.
+So in general `undefined` values are straightforward to work with.

-On the other hand serializing `null` is a bit tricky: XMLs dont have such thing as null values.
-So we have to take some workaway: nulls for primitive types (string, number, boolean) will be serialized to empty chardata.
+On the other hand serializing `null` is a bit tricky: XMLs don't have such thing as null values.
+So we have to take some workaround: nulls for primitive types (string, number, boolean) will be serialized to empty chardata.
 For example this class:

 ```ts
 class XmlNullProp {